 16-17 “Some are like the seed that lands in the gravel.
 When they first hear the Word, they respond with great enthusiasm.
 But there is such shallow soil of character that when the emotions wear off and some difficulty arrives, there is nothing to show.

 Ground 3 Thorns

 18-19 “The seed cast in the weeds represents the ones who hear the kingdom news but are overwhelmed with worries about all the things they have to do and all the things they want to get.
 The stress strangles what they hear, and nothing comes of it.

 20 “But the seed planted in the good earth represents those who hear the Word, embrace it, and produce a harvest beyond their wildest dreams.

 We hold on to the Word by meditating, speaking, and reading it throughout the day.
 It is your charger when your spiritual battery is low.

 I am declaring this “Jubilee July”!
 Let us hear the Word, hold on to the Word by hearing because that is how faith comes, and finally reap the results.

 To receive the blessing, learn the lesson!

-Prayer: Lord thank for a new mercy every morning.
-I hold onto the word of God like the seed that fell on good ground and receive the promise.
-Faith comes by hearing so I do it daily so my seed can grow.
-In Jesus name!
+Prayer: Lord, thank you for a new mercy every morning.
+I hold onto the Word of God like the seed that fell on good ground and receive the promise.
+Faith comes by hearing, so I do it daily so my seed can grow.
+In Jesus’ name!
 Amen.